CCT-JunITer/create_user_script/README.md

 - geckodriver 0.16.0
 - Firefox

+To install selenium type `pip install selenium`.

+You can get geckodriver [here](https://github.com/mozilla/geckodriver/releases) and add geckodriver to PATH.
+To do this move the `geckodriver` file to `/usr/local/bin`.

-You also need a config.py file which includes the allinkl_username, allinkl_pw and the email_pw of info@service-cct.de
+You also need a config.py file which includes the allinkl_username, allinkl_pw and the email_pw of info@service-cct.de.
+You can just rename `config.sample.py` and fill in the fields.

 ## Input
 A csv file named interessenten.csv
 The format should be: `first_name,last_name,email_address`

 ## Output
-A `output.txt` file with all the resulting emails for easy copy-pasting into KAS
+A `output.txt` file with all the resulting emails for easy copy-pasting into KAS.
+Just copy and paste it into the right mailing lists.